iCliniq Logo

 • Smooth Pursuits - Eye ability to follow a moving object steadily.

-• Saccades – Jumping ability of the eye from one spot to another spot accurately.
+• Saccades - The ability of the eye to jump from one spot to another spot accurately.

 What Is the Cause of Oculomotor Dysfunction?

-In the eye, there is the presence of six extraocular muscles.
+Six extraocular muscles are present in the eye.
 These muscles are coordinated together for proper and accurate eye movement.
 When coordination between these muscles is affected, several visual changes and problems can occur.

 The following conditions may lead to oculomotor dysfunction: